Course Outline

 - Working knowledge of public administration structures

-- Familiarity with organisational roles and responsibilities
+- Familiarity with organizational roles and responsibilities

 - Basic experience with process improvement or quality methodologies